ethereum/web3.py/docs/filters.rst

         if from_block is None:
             raise Web3TypeError("Missing mandatory keyword argument to get_logs: from_block")

-        # Currently no way to poke this using a public web3.py API.
-        # This will return raw underlying ABI JSON object for the event
-        abi = event._get_abi()

         # Depending on the Solidity version used to compile
         # the contract that uses the ABI,
         # it might have Solidity ABI encoding v1 or v2.